Monday 30th August 2021

 Reputational risk is a consequence of not having a third-party risk budget.
 Organisations not investing in third-party risk management can result in the loss of their reputation due to vendor issues, but unfortunately, the organisation will bear the brunt because due to a lack of suitable and sufficient third-party risk management on vendors.
 Customers that feel they have been inconvenienced by an interruption are likely to prefer the services of an organisation’s competitors.
 Furthermore, organisations may be obliged to provide compensation for certain instances to customers which may improve reputation and customer feedback, however, the financial impacts of this can be huge.
 Loss of sales and customers as well as expenses on compensation could lead to organisational failure, the longevity of an organisation could be an irreparable consequence.

 Third-party risk management can be an intricate and costly process, but it is essential to the wellbeing of organisations worldwide.
-To understand how Orpheus Cyber can protect your organisation, click here.
+Contact us to understand how Orpheus Cyber can protect your organisation.